-- 21 Nancy Bermeo, "On Democratic Backsliding," Journal of Democracy 27, no.1 (January 2016): 5-19, https://journalofdemocracy.org/articles/on-democratic-backsliding/.; Erika Frantz, Authoritarianism: What Everyone Needs to Know (Oxford: Oxford University Press, 2018). - 22 Ibid, 61. - 23 "Liberal Democracy Index,". - Anna Lührmann and Staffan I. Lindberg, "A Third Wave of Autocratization Is Here: What Is New about It?"
-Democratization 26, no.7 (2019): 1095-1113, https://doi.org/10.1080/13510347.2019.1582029.; Marina Nord et. al., Democracy Report 2024: Democracy Winning and Losing at the Ballot (Gothenburg: V-Dem Institute, 2024), https://v-dem.net/documents/43/v-dem_dr2024_lowres.pdf.; Yuko Kasuya, "Dai san shou: Minshushugi [Chapter Three: Democracy]," in Sekai no kiro wo yomitoku kisogainen: Hikaku seiji to Kokusai seiji heno sasoi [Basic Concepts to Understand the World at a Crossroad: Invitation to Comparative Politics and International Politics], eds.
+V-Dem Institute, 2024), https://v-dem.net/documents/43/v-dem\dr2024\low res.pdf.; Yuko Kasuya, "Dai san shou: Minshushugi [Chapter Three: Democracy]," in Sekai no kiro wo yomitoku kisogainen: Hikaku seiji to Kokusai seiji heno sasoi [Basic Concepts to Understand the World at a Crossroad: Invitation to Comparative Politics and International Politics], eds.
 Kazuya Nakamizo and Sato Ryou (Tokyo: Iwanami Shoten, 2024).

-There is the rather narrow definition of democratic backsliding which only refers to democracies that face backsliding, but in this report, we use the broader definition which includes democratic backsliding in authoritarian regimes.
+There is a rather narrow definition of democratic backsliding which only refers to democracies that face backsliding, but in this report, we use the broader definition which includes democratic backsliding in authoritarian regimes.
 For a more detailed debate on the topic, please refer to the work by Kasuya (2024).